 What Home Means to Me Poster Contest

-The final contest, conducted in Washington, D.C., is the culmination of numerous poster contests held by public housing authorities all across the United States.
-Three judges choose 13 winners from hundreds of entries to be featured in NAHRO’s “What Home Means to Me” calendar.
+The national contest is the culmination of numerous poster contests held by public housing authorities, states and regions all across the United States.
+Three judges choose 13 winners from the regional entries to be featured in NAHRO’s “What Home Means to Me” calendar for the following year.

-All winners receive cash prizes.
-The grand prize winner, whose art is featured on the calendar cover, will also receive a trip to NAHRO’s Washington Conference to meet our membership and his/her Congressional representatives.
+All national winners receive cash prizes.
+The grand prize winner, whose art is featured on the calendar cover, will also receive a trip to NAHRO’s Washington Conference to meet our membership and their Congressional representatives.

-To download the poster contest rules click the button below.
+To download the 2023 poster contest rules, click the button below.

-State and Regional deadlines vary.
+State and Regional contest deadlines vary.
 Find your state/region chapter contact information.

-Regional entries are due to NAHRO by July 7, 2023.
+Regional entries are due to the National contest by July 7, 2023.